xiaoxiao-24/shopigy-daily/README.md

 Introduction
 ------------
-This application will extract daily data from AWS S3 and load the result into a PostgreSQL instance.
+This application is a data pipeline which extracts daily data from AWS S3 and load the result into a PostgreSQL instance.
+It can be run with Docker.
 The [source code](https://github.com/xiaoxiao-24/shopigy-daily/blob/main/shopify_daily_postgres.py) is written in python.
-It will get the extraction date from an env viariable DATE_CONFIG and execute.
+It gets the extraction date from the env viariable DATE_CONFIG.

 Things need to be configured before: